 Negative Account Balances The school district will make reasonable efforts to notify families when meal account balances are low.
+However, the failure of the school district to notify families will not relieve the families' obligations to keep meal account balances current; nor will it prevent the school district from being able to take actions legally available to collect any delinquent account balances.
 Additionally, the school district will make reasonable efforts to collect unpaid meal charges classified as delinquent debt.
-The school district will coordinate communications with families to resolve the matter of unpaid charges.
-Families will be notified of an outstanding negative balance once the negative balance reaches \$10.00.
-Families will be notified by the district's automated calling system and/or letters sent home.
-Negative balances of more than \$50.00, not having an agreed upon repayment plan, not paid prior to the end of the quarter will be turned over to the superintendent or superintendent's designee for collection.
-Options may include: collection agencies, small claims court, or any other legal method permitted by law.
+Negative balances of more than \$ 50.00, not having an agreed upon repayment plan, not paid prior to the end of the quarter will be turned over to the superintendent [or designee] for collection.